atreyasha/git-hooks/README.md

     $ cp /path/to/pre-push.sh ./git/hooks/pre-push
     ```

-**Note:** These hooks are generally non-invasive, ie. they exit gracefully if dependencies or staged changes are missing.
-The hooks have been tested to show that they do not interfere with the overall commit or push process in case of any failures.
+**Note:** These hooks are generally non-invasive, ie. they exit gracefully if dependencies or staged changes are missing and do not interfere with the overall commit or push process in case of failures.

 ## Bugs/Issues :bug: